Listen to this article in audio form! It’s #142 on the Barrel Racing Tips podcast.

 It’s not enough to just throw more than adequate amounts of vitamin, mineral, and joint-specific supplements at your horses in hopes that they’ll get what they need and excrete the rest.
 This is because of how each of the minerals depend on and interact with each other to actually provide appropriate levels of what their bodies need.
 Mineral imbalances are a bigger and more common problem than mineral deficiencies.

-A great way to become more informed and confident in this area as I see it is through hay and/or pasture nutrient analysis, a blood test, or horse hair analysis.
-(Click here to learn why HHA is thought be more accurate than blood testing.)
-Also consider working with an Equine Nutritionist to balance your horse’s diet.
+A great way to become more informed and confident in this area as I see it is through hay and/or pasture nutrient analysis and working with an Equine Nutritionist to balance your horse’s diet.

 There’s even more to supporting joints through balanced minerals of course (zinc and copper are also very important), because as I’ve mentioned it’s injured soft tissues in and around joints where problems often begin, and the first victim of attack is the smooth cartilage layer that covers the surfaces of joints.